Vestvågøy Municipality: Name

+The municipality is named after the island of Vestvågøya.
+The Old Norse name of the island was Lófót (see Lofoten), but when Lofoten became the name of the whole archipelago, the island became known as Vestvågøy.
+The first element of the name is the prefix vest which means "west".
+The middle element derives from the word vágr which means "bay" or "inlet".
+The last element is the definite form of the word øy which means "the island".
+Thus it means "the west bay island".

 Coat of arms

 The coat of arms was granted on 7 September 1984.
 The official blazon is "Azure, two stockfish addorsed" (I blått to opprette og motstilte sølv tørrfisker).
 This means the arms have a blue field (background) and the charge is two dried codfish (also known as stockfish.
 The fish have a tincture of argent which means they are commonly colored white, but if it is made out of metal, then silver is used.
 This was chosen since the municipality is one of the main Norwegian exporters of (dried) cod or stockfish and has been since the Middle Ages.
 The arms were designed by Kjell Kvivesen.

 Churches

-The Church of Norway has five parishes (sokn) within the municipality of Vestvågøy.
+The Church of Norway has five parishes (sokn) within Vestvågøy Municipality.
 It is part of the Lofoten prosti (deanery) in the Diocese of Sør-Hålogaland.

 Geography

-Vestvågøy municipality is among the most scenic in Norway.
+Vestvågøy Municipality is among the most scenic in Norway.
 It encompassed the whole island of Vestvågøya with the Norwegian Sea to the north and the Vestfjorden to the south.
 The island has rugged cliffs and peaks facing the southeastern coast.
 Towards the northwest, however, the land is flat, with extensive farmlands.
-Most people are found in the town of Leknes and in its "twin town" Gravdal, where Nordland Hospital is located.
+Most people are found in the town of Leknes and its suburb Gravdal, where Nordland Hospital Lofoten is located.
 Along the southeastern coast, one finds picturesque fishing villages like Ballstad and Stamsund, where the Hurtigruten (coastal ferry) stops.

 The coastline is dominated by high mountains, such as the 671 m tall Skottinden, and on the west coast also sandy white beaches.
 Uttakleiv the most romantic beach in Europe, according to the British newspaper The Times, and the neighbouring Hauklandsstranden is ranked by the Norwegian newspaper Dagbladet as the best beach in Norway.
+The highest point in the municipality is the 955.91 m tall mountain Himmeltindan.

 In Leknes, the sun (midnight sun) is above the horizon from May 26 until July 17, and in winter the sun does not rise from December 9 until January 4.
 The midnight sun is best viewed from the western beaches, such as Uttakleiv and Eggum.